-This Sheet Pan Chicken with Potatoes and Veggies is one of the easiest chicken dinners on the planet!
-It’s a great quick and easy dinner idea that takes only 30 minutes in the oven, and by using chicken legs it keeps the meat moist and tender while the Brussel sprouts, potatoes, and carrots become nicely roasted and caramelized!
+This Sheet Pan Chicken with Potatoes and Veggies is one of the easiest chicken recipes on the planet!
+All you do is toss it with olive oil, lemon, garlic, and seasonings, pop it on a sheet pan, and roast!
+It's a great quick and easy dinner idea that takes only 30 minutes in the oven.

 The best part about this recipe is how easy the marinade is.
 It only takes a few ingredients and doesn't need to marinate for any length of time.
 The marinating is done in the oven!
 All it takes is a little fresh lemon juice, olive oil, salt, pepper, rosemary, and garlic.
 Et voila!

 Be sure to slice the garlic instead of mincing it or chopping it.
 This will assure that your garlic will caramelize and not burn.
 For another wonderful sheet pan dinner with a sweeter flavor profile try my Orange Cinnamon Chicken with Couscous.